XGBoost Community Guideline

 Community involvement: active participation in the discussion forum, promote the projects via tutorials, talks and outreach.
 We encourage committers to collaborate broadly, e.g. do code reviews and discuss designs with community members that they do not interact physically.

-The Project Management Committee(PMC) consists group of active committers that moderate the discussion, manage the project release, and proposes new committer/PMC members.
+The Project Management Committee(PMC) consists of a group of active committers that moderate the discussion, manage the project release, and proposes new committer/PMC members.
 Potential candidates are usually proposed via an internal discussion among PMCs, followed by a consensus approval, i.e. least 3 +1 votes, and no vetoes.
 Any veto must be accompanied by reasoning.
-PMCs should serve the community by upholding the community practices and guidelines XGBoost a better community for everyone.
+PMCs should serve the community by upholding the community practices and guidelines in order to make XGBoost a better community for everyone.
 PMCs should strive to only nominate new candidates outside of their own organization.

 The PMC is in charge of the project’s continuous integration (CI) and testing infrastructure.
 Currently, we host our own Jenkins server at https://xgboost-ci.net.
 The PMC shall appoint committer(s) to manage the CI infrastructure.
 The PMC may accept 3rd-party donations and sponsorships that would defray the cost of the CI infrastructure.
 See Donations.